Bull Buchanan: Pro Wrestling Noah (2007–2010)

-Independent circuit (2004–2019)
+Independent circuit (2003–2014, 2019–present)

 On October 30, 2004, Buchanan and AJ Steele defeated David Young and Sonny Siaki to become the GCW Tag Team Champions but a week later, Steele would turn on him and teamed up with Damien Steel in a two on one handicapped match for the titles which the Steele Brothers won.
 Buchanan formed a stable called Bad Company which consisted of himself, David Young and The Grappler.
 In late 2004, Buchanan and The Grappler took on The Steele Brothers for the GCW Tag Team Championship and lost.
 On April 23, 2005, Buchanan and Young defeated Southside Trash (Big Daddy and Rowdy) for the GCW Tag Team Championship. on July 11, they lost the titles to John Bogie and Lee Thomas.
 Over a year later on December 13, 2006, Buchanan and Johnny Swinger defeated The Diamonds In The Rough (David Young and Elix Skipper) to become a three time GCW Tag Team Champion.
 They would hold the titles for 56 days before losing them to the NOW (Hale Collins and Vik Dalishus).